Skip to main content

 2. Make sure Plan Mode is selected.

-3. Hit send and Woz will analyze your project and show you a plan.
+3. Send your prompt and Woz will analyze your project.

-5. Approve it and Woz automatically switches to Build Mode to execute.
+6. Approve the plan and Woz will automatically switch to Build Mode to execute it.

 Build Mode

-Build Mode is for when you know exactly what you want and just need Woz to do it quickly.
-It skips the planning step and goes straight to making the change.
+Build Mode is designed for situations where you know exactly what you want to change.
+It skips the planning step and applies the change immediately.

 How to use it